Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 After~\cref{alg:low-neighbor} has finished running, all of $u$'s \hd neighbors $w \in N_{high}(u)$ which do not have any neighbors in the MIS, perform the procedure detailed in~\cref{sec:high-degree}.

 After updating the degree designation, the algorithm continues assuming $(u,v)$ is an edge insertion between a \ld vertex and a \hd vertex (described below).
-If both $u$ and $v$ have $d_u > d'_u$ and $d_v > d'_v$, and are both in the MIS, then we perform~\cref{alg:low-neighbor} for both of them and continue the algorithm as if $(u,v)$ is an edge insertion between two \hd vertices (described in~\cref{sec:updates-high-deg}).
+If both $u$ and $v$ have $deg(u) > deg'(u)$ and $deg(v) > deg'(v)$, and are both in the MIS, then we perform~\cref{alg:low-neighbor} for both of them and continue the algorithm as if $(u,v)$ is an edge insertion between two \hd vertices (described in~\cref{sec:updates-high-deg}).

 If, however, $(u, v)$ is inserted between two low-degree vertices and neither of which becomes \hd, we perform the following algorithm depending on whether neither, both, or one of the two vertices are in the MIS: \begin{itemize} \item \textbf{At most one is in the MIS.} $u$ or $v$ change their counter $c_u$ and $c_v$, respectively, accordingly. \item \textbf{Both are in the MIS.} In this case, both $u$ and $v$ have informed each other that they are \ld and in the MIS.
-One of $u$ or $v$, wlog assume $u$, arbitrarily removes itself from the MIS and sends to all its neighbors $N(u)$ an $O(1)$-bit message that it is no longer in the MIS.
+One of $u$ or $v$ (the one with the lower ID), w.l.o.g. assume $u$, removes itself from the MIS and sends to all its neighbors $N(u)$ an $O(1)$-bit message that it is no longer in the MIS.
 Then, it proceeds to follow the algorithm outlined in~\cref{alg:low-neighbor}.

 We also need to take care of the high-degree neighbors of $u$ after it removed itself from the MIS and the \hd neighbors of the low-degree vertices $w \in N_{low}(u)$ which have added themselves to the MIS.
 We take care of these \hd neighbors separately in~\cref{sec:high-degree}. \end{itemize}